MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/price-change-tracking.md

 ## Other considerations

-For customer environments where pricing or product data is updated very frequently (e.g., >1 line / second), it’s recommended to test this feature extensively to assess its potential performance implications before enabling it on production.
+For customer environments where pricing or product data is updated very frequently (e.g., >1 line / second), it’s recommended to test this feature extensively to assess performance implications before enabling it on production.

-Before performing large-scale changes, for example, bulk data migration, it’s recommended to temporarily remove all legal entities from the price change tracking setting prior to the changes and add them back after the changes are done.
-This way, the system will mark a one-time full refresh instead of tracking every single line change.
+When performing large-scale changes, for example, bulk data migration, it’s recommended to temporarily remove all legal entities from the price change tracking setting prior to the changes and add them back after the changes are done.
+This way, the system will mark a one-time full refresh instead of tracking every single line change, to mitigate the performance impact.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]